Skip to main content

 How Does Data Aggregation Create Anonymity?

-The process of is the practical application of these legal protections.
+The process of data aggregation is the practical application of these legal protections.
 It is the method by which your personal results are transformed into impersonal statistics.
 The third-party administrator’s platform is designed to perform this function automatically, creating a one-way flow of information.

 Individual data is collected, but only summary data is released to the employer.
 This distinction is absolute.
 The following table illustrates this transformation, showing how sensitive, individual data points are converted into useful, anonymous insights for the employer.